lagimik/PartnerCrucible/_posts/2022-09-06-signaltonoise-launch.md

 ## Who

 I am a Partner Technology Strategist for Microsoft Canada.
 I am privileged to work with exceptional peers and partners.
-Although my reflections, and those of my collaborators, are triggered by my experiences in the Canadian technology ecosystem, our thoughts are our own.
+Although my reflections, and those of my collaborators, are triggered by our experiences in the Canadian technology ecosystem, our thoughts are our own.

 ## Way forward